paulfioravanti/paulfioravanti.github.io/_posts/2023-10-25-same-page-hid-device.md

 ```

 Aside from lots of random Apple-related entries, we can see 6 devices that
-identify as the Georgi with the `0xFEED/0x1337` VID/PID combination, and they
+identify as the Georgi with a `0xFEED/0x1337` VID/PID combination, and they seem
-seem to be in 2 groupings(?), consisting of 1 and 5 entries.
+to be in 2 groupings(?), consisting of 1 and 5 entries.
 Compare that to the
 easy-to-distinguish Elgato Stream Deck Pedal, with just a single device
 detected.